shuyuvankerkwijk/binary_card_game/README.md

 the game determine whether they are a 'pair' or not
 2. As a user, I want to be able to add 'pairs' that I find to a list of pairs that I have found so far
-3. As a user, I want to be able to view all the pairs I have found so far
+3. As a user, I want to be able to add new cards to the game if I can't find a pair or am running out of cards
 4. As a user, I want to be able to see statistics on how many pairs I have found